 - DHRUVASIMHA “Unmovable Lion” – green in colour, for the Animal World.

 - JVALAMUKHA “Flamboyant Mouth” – red in colour, for the world of the Hungry Spirits.

 - DHARMARAJA “King of Dharma” – black in colour, for Hell.

-As you can see from the list above, no world is forgotten and enlightenment is possible from any of the worlds, yet as explained above the balance between good and evil found in our world, allows us a larger capacity to perhaps after many hours of meditation, multiple Siddhis, endless generosity and happiness we will finally escape the grips of Yama.
+As you can see from the list above, no world is forgotten and enlightenment is possible from any of the worlds, yet as explained above the balance between good and evil found in our world, allows us a larger capacity to escape the grips of Yama,perhaps after many hours of meditation, multiple Siddhis, endless generosity and happiness.